camlunity/barbra/README.txt

     dep postgresql hg http://hg.ocaml.info/release/postgresql-ocaml
     dep amall hg ssh://some-dev-server//repo/amall

-  So, it is usable and useful for some of depelopers.
+  So, it is usable and useful for some of developers.

 Practical hints